 House Park Stadium

 Funded by a PWA grant to the City of Austin, House Park at 1301 Shoal Creek Boulevard has hosted football games for the Austin Independent School District since its completion in 1939.
-Designed by local architects Giesecke & Harris — a duo forever remembered for Norwood Tower, possibly Austin’s most beautiful building — the stadium is a good example of the wide variety of structures these public works programs enabled.
+Designed by local architects Giesecke & Harris — a duo forever remembered for Norwood Tower, possibly Austin’s most beautiful skyscraper and certainly its most ornate — the stadium is a good example of the wide variety of structures these public works programs enabled.